giussepi/segmentation-co-training/README.md

 ## TODO
+- [ ] Update DAModelMGR to use BaseModelMGR, support several_crops, etc
 - [ ] Modify UNet3D to support tensorboard when using 3D data
 - [x] Review issue about passing the skip connections (in all DA models)
 - [x] Update all DA models to use batchnorm_cls and init_type properly (like UNet_3Plus_Intra_DA)